 - 1/2 teaspoon ground nutmeg

-While it's baking, heat the coconut oil in a large sauce pan and add the chopped onion.
-Cook until the onion is translucent and starts to turn golden.
+While it's roasting, heat the other 2 tablespoons of olive oil in a large dutch oven or stock pot and add the chopped onion over medium heat.
+Cook until the onion is translucent and starts to turn golden, 2-3 minutes.

-When the squash is done, scoop the insides into the pot with the onions, making sure not to scoop the skin.
-Add the chicken stock, stir and let simmer for 10 minutes.
+When the squash is done, add it to the pot with the onions.
+Add the stock, stir and let simmer for 10 minutes at medium-high heat.

 Using an immersion blender, mix the soup until it's a smooth and creamy consistency.
-Or transfer to a blend and mix well if you don't have an immersion blender.
+Or transfer to a blender and mix well if you don't have an immersion blender.

 Place back in the soup and add the maple syrup, nutmeg and cinnamon.
 Stir well.